Page contents

 You have the right to opt-out of the Surrey County Council Public Health Intelligence Team receiving or processing your personal identifiable information.
 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.
 The process for opting out will depend on what the specific data is and what programme it relates to.

-If you have any questions about our use of these data, wish to request a copy of the information we hold about you, or if you wish to discuss your rights in relation to opting-out from these processes, please contact the Public Health Intelligence and Insight Team.
+If you have any questions about our use of this data, wish to request a copy of the information we hold about you, or if you wish to discuss your rights in relation to opting-out from these processes, please contact the Public Health Intelligence and Insight Team.

 For independent advice about the use of your data